 VI.
 Protection of the Environment and Public Health and Safety

-The Tribe shall ensure that class II and class III gaming facilities shall be constructed, maintained and operated in a manner that adequately protects the environment and the public health and safety.
+Class II gaming facilities shall be constructed, maintained and operated in a manner that adequately protects the environment and the public health and safety.

 VII.
 Licenses for Key Employees and Primary Management Officials